57% of People Worry About Losing Their Job After an Injury - People Development Magazine

 Work Concerns

-National Accident Helpline, a company that has a focus on compensation and medical negligence claims recently looked into this.
+National Accident Helpline, a company specialising in compensation and medical negligence claims, recently investigated this matter.
 They discovered some interesting results which are important to consider.
-The research revealed that as many as 57% of people worried about losing their job after an injury.
-Out of those that returned to work after an accident, 60% stated that they had been unable to do certain tasks.
+The research revealed that as many as 57% of people worried about losing their jobs after an injury.
+Out of those who returned to work after an accident, 60% stated that they had been unable to do certain tasks.
 While 63% worried about their performance.

 Mental Health Issues